partrickJhonson/beef/Module-Creation.md

     def pre_send
     end

-    # This method will be called when BeEF will receive an answer from the hooked browser
+    # This method will be called when BeEF receives an answer from the hooked browser
     def post_execute
     end
 end